 Excited to show off your latest FO, HOTH?
 Yearning for a trip to your LYS?
 Too many WIP’s have you down?
-Not sure WTH (what the hook?) all this means, or how frogs factor into crochet?
-Come along with me as we go over some of the fun, crochet slang acronyms or terminology that are commonly used in crocheting circles.*
+Not sure what all this means, or how frogs factor into crochet?
+Come along with me as we go over some of the fun, crochet slang terms, acronyms or lingo that are commonly used in crochet blogs or groups.*

 HOTH/FOTH = Hot off the hook/fresh off the hook